neshoba78/jpierite-fabacademy/mar-22-mechanical-design.md

 # Mechanical Design, Machine Design {#mechanical-design-machine-design}

-MECHANICAL DESIGN \(week 1 of 2\)

-Make a[machine](http://mtm.cba.mit.edu/machines/science), including the end effector, build the passive parts and operate it manually.

-MACHINE DESIGN \(week 2 of 2\)

-Automate your[machine](http://academy.cba.mit.edu/classes/mechanical_design/index.html).
-Document the group project and your individual contribution.

-## Learning outcomes: {#learning-outcomes}

-* Work and communicate effectively in a team and independently

-* Design, plan and build a system

-* Analyse and solve technical problems

-* Recognise opportunities for improvements in the design

-## Have you: {#have-you}
+#### Have you:

-* Explained your individual contribution to this project on your own website
+* [ ] Explained your individual contribution to this project on your own website

-## On the group page, has your group: {#on-the-group-page-has-your-group}
+#### On the group page, has your group:

-* Shown how your team planned and executed the project
+* [ ] Shown how your team planned and executed the project

-* Described problems and how the team solved them
+* [ ] Described problems and how the team solved them

-* Listed future development opportunities for this project
+* [ ] Listed future development opportunities for this project

-* Included your design files, ‘hero shot’ photos of the machine and a short video of it operating
+* [ ] Included your design files, ‘hero shot’ photos of the machine and a short video of it operating